picosh/docs/posts/pipe.md

 ```

 And a notification will pop up!
 Now it's important to note that this is risky,
-anyone can use a "`p`ublic" topic (on both the terminal or Pipe-web).
+anyone can use a "`p`ublic" topic (on both the terminal or `pipe-web`).
 We can
 make this less risky by starting the notifications topic with an access list
 set.
-And if we want Pipe-web to access it, we need to provide "pico" to the
+And if we want `pipe-web` to access it, we need to provide "pico" to the
 access list setting:

 ```bash
 ssh pipe.pico.sh sub -a pico -p -k notifications | xargs -I{} -L1 osascript -e 'display notification "{}" with title "Pipe Notification"'
 ```

-Now, only Pipe-web and yourself are able to access this public topic.
+Now, only `pipe-web` and yourself are able to access this public topic.

-Pipe-web comes with a few caveats, namely all topics need to be public for it to
+`pipe-web` comes with a few caveats, namely all topics need to be public for it
-work.
-You can set an access list on the topic, but Pipe-web is an
+to work.
+You can set an access list on the topic, but `pipe-web` is an
 unauthenticated service.
 Therefore, anyone can send a post request to the
 process.